20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 Simplifications of the Energy Equation

-Single Steam System
+Single Stream System

-By way of illustrating the steps that could be used in the simplifications of the energy equation, many practical engineering problems involve fluid systems with just one inlet and one outlet, the mass flow rate through such a system being constant, which are sometimes referred to as single-stream systems.
+By way of illustrating the steps that could be used in the simplifications of the energy equation, it should be recognized that many practical engineering problems involve fluid systems with just one inlet and one outlet, the mass flow rate through such a system being constant, which are sometimes referred to as single-stream systems.
 A general depiction of such a single-stream system is shown in the figure below, where some flow comes in at one side of the system and exits on the other.
 Notice that, in general, there could be a difference in the heights of the inlet and the outlet, so the gravitational potential energy or “head” terms must be retained.

 For such a single-stream system, the general form of the energy equation can be reduced to the form